liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

 to have a copy, the parent site's administrator can enable content sharing to automatically share the document with its subsites, instead of having to send each site the document individually.
 Also, content sharing privileges can be set to let every site administrator share content across sites they manage.
+Some examples of content you can share across site include web content structures and templates, categories, application display templates, etc.

-Please refer to the [Sites Admin Portlet](https://docs.liferay.com/portal/7.0-a1/propertiesdoc/portal.properties.html#Sites&nbsp;Admin&nbsp;Portlet) section of Liferay's `portal.properties` file for a list of relevant configurable properties.
+Please refer to the [Sites Admin Portlet](https://docs.liferay.com/portal/7.0-a5/propertiesdoc/portal.properties.html#Sites%20Admin%20Portlet) section of Liferay's `portal.properties` file for a list of relevant configurable properties.
 For example, the `sites.content.sharing.with.children.enabled` property allows you to disable